offen/docker-volume-backup/docs/index.md

 Documentation references Docker Hub, but all examples will work using ghcr.io just as well.

+### Supported Engines

+This tool is developed and tested against the Docker CE engine exclusively.
+While it may work against different implementations (e.g. Balena Engine), there are no guarantees about support for non-Docker engines.

 ## Differences to `jareware/docker-volume-backup`

 This image is heavily inspired by `jareware/docker-volume-backup`.
 We decided to publish this image as a simpler and more lightweight alternative because of the following requirements: